FamilySearch/familysearch-javascript-sdk/README.md

 * Consistent update API: each object has save and delete functions to persist changes or delete the object respectively.

+* A [sample app](https://github.com/FamilySearch/javascript-sdk-sample-app) demonstrates how to fulfill common use cases.

 Installation
 ============